 As with the previous problem sets, you will submit this problem set by pushing the document to your (private) fork of the class repository.
-You will put this and all other problem sets in the path /DScourseS21/ProblemSets/PS5/ and name the file PS5_LastName..
+You will put this and all other problem sets in the path /DScourseS24/ProblemSets/PS5/ and name the file PS5_LastName..
 Your OSCER home directory and GitHub repository should be perfectly in sync, such that I should be able to find these materials by looking in either place.
-Your directory should contain four files:
+Your directory should contain either three or four files: